The ocean benefits us in more ways than we can imagine.

-I’m not just talking about the plastic littering that occurs in beaches all over the world.
-There are various types of pollution in the beach.
-Annually, there are seven billion tons of debris which are deposited on beaches and these are not only a health hazard for us who use the beach recreationally but also an environmental hazard for the marine biodiversity that depend on it.
+I’m not just talking about the plastic littering that occurs on beaches all over the world.
+There are various types of pollution on the beach.
+Annually, there are seven billion tons of debris deposited on beaches.
+These are health hazards for us who use the beach recreationally and an environmental hazard for the marine biodiversity that depends on it.

-Just last November, a dead sperm whale that was washed ashore on a national park in Indonesia set off a flurry of news articles because of the gory cause of its death.
-Some 13 pounds of plastic were found inside its body and mostly likely caused its death.
-That’s around 1,000 pieces of plastic and also included 115 cups, 25 bags, 4 bottles and a pair of flip-flops.
+In November 2018, a dead sperm whale that washed ashore in a national park in Indonesia set off a flurry of news articles because of the gory cause of its death.
+Some 13 pounds of plastic were found inside its body and most likely caused its demise.
+That’s around 1,000 pieces of plastic and also included 115 cups, 25 bags, four bottles, and a pair of flip-flops.

 Yes, plastic forms a great bulk of the debris that washes up on our beaches.
 According to Ocean Conservancy’s TIDES Database, about 60% of beach litter worldwide is plastic.
 And given how dangerous plastic is, it’s not going away even if we just leave it lying around.